 A working prototype is preferable, however given that the Covid-19 outbreak may make construction of a prototype impossible, the judging panel will consider designs and plans.

 Do entrants have to be associated with an academic organisation to enter?

 We are happy to accept entries from industry, however these must be in partnership with an academic institution.
 We ask that the academic partner makes the application to enter.

 Yes.
 We welcome entries from research groups around the world.

 Only if the entry is completely different to any previous submissions.

-Can I apply with the same submission to the Surgical Robot Challenge?
+Can I apply with the same submission to this and the Medical Robotics for Contagious Diseases Challenge?

 Please contact Marianne Knight if you have any further questions not covered here.